keplarllp/scalapac/README.markdown

 #Installation

 The latest build of scalapac is always available as a .jar from the Downloads dropdown in GitHub.
+This version was built against Scala 2.8.1 using sbt 0.7.5

 Note that the request signing in scalapac depends on the [Apache Commons Codec](http://commons.apache.org/codec/download_codec.cgi) - to run scalapac you will need commons-codec-1.5.jar in your classpath.